somesocks/streamlike/README.md

    .pipe(ToArray)
    .read();
 ```
-ToBlocks converts a Stream into a stream of 'blocks' (fixed-size arrays of the elements)
+`ToBlocks` converts a stream into a stream of 'blocks' (fixed-size arrays of the elements)

 **Kind**: static property of [<code>streamlike</code>](#streamlike)
 **Params**